RADAR-base/RADAR-K8s-Infrastructure/README.md

 Make sure to install [terraform-docs](https://github.com/terraform-docs/terraform-docs) and run `make prepare` before making a commit to make sure the documentation is up to date and the code is valid.

+In order to support new version of EKS you need to make sure the addons that we use are compatible with the new target version.
+You can get a list of addons and their EKS compatiblity with running `aws eks describe-addons-versions` and then searching for the addons that are defined in `cluster/data.tf`.

 ## Known limitations

 - Since EBS has been chosen as the default storage, node groups will be created in a single AZ due to the mounting restriction.